• Home

 Your experience, knowledge, and information could be vital to uncovering the truth.

-Share Your Experience & Information
+Click Here to Share Your Experience & Information

 Ultimate End Goal:

 We want this officially recognized by the Commonwealth and declared a disaster so that people can get medical or burial assistance from the government in some measure.
-We also want a memorial statue placed near the site, so that nobody forgets what happened there.

 HAZARDOUS CHEMICALS